I have always been interested in figuring out the best ways to keep my face looking fresh and without any pimples.

-- Use both your hands to cover your face and nose, with the wet cloth for 2 to 3 seconds.
+- Use both your hands to cover your face and nose, with the wet cloth for two to three seconds.
 Press firmly, the heat will help open your pores by widening them.

-- Repeat the previous 2 steps between 3 to 5 times depending on how oily your skin is.
+- Repeat the previous two steps between three to five times depending on how oily your skin is.
 The oilier the skin, the more often you need to repeat.

 - Once you've done that, press part of the skin containing blackheads between your thumb and index finger to force the blackheads out.